Symptoms of pulmonary fibrosis

 Pulmonary fibrosis conditions are classified by their causes.

-Doctors understand the causes of hypersensitivity pneumonitis, asbestosis and pulmonary fibrosis caused by autoimmune diseases, such as rheumatoid arthritis-ILD and systemic sclerosis (scleroderma).
-Occasionally, some medications, such as nitrofurantoin and bleomycin, can cause drug-induced pulmonary fibrosis.
+Doctors understand the causes of hypersensitivity pneumonitis, asbestosis and pulmonary fibrosis caused by autoimmune diseases, such as rheumatoid arthritis and systemic sclerosis (scleroderma).
+Occasionally, some medications, can cause drug-induced pulmonary fibrosis.
 But it is not yet clear why some people develop these conditions, while others don't.

 There is currently no known cause of idiopathic pulmonary fibrosis.

-Before making a diagnosis of lung fibrosis, your medical team will ask you questions about your breathing problems, examine you and order some tests.
+Before making a diagnosis of lung fibrosis, your medical team will ask you questions about your breathing problems, examine you and arrange specific tests.

-The tests and other information taken together will help them understand your pulmonary fibrosis condition and recommend the most appropriate treatment.
+The tests and the clinical information taken together are reviewed in a multi-disciplinary team meeting to help the medical team understand your pulmonary fibrosis condition and recommend the most appropriate treatment.

 Questions about your breathing